The-Balance-FFXIV/balance-static/content/jobs/melee/ninja/basic-guide.md

 ⦿ This version uses Trick Attack at the 4th GCD instead of the standard 3rd.
 It is susceptible to Trick drifting a GCD later in a full uptime fight, which could separate Trick from Mug by two GCDs, unless Mug was also held an additional GCD (at most, one GCD separation between Trick and Mug is desired).\
 ⦿ Exits the opener only slightly higher than 3rd GCD Trick; however, under full uptime performs nearly the same.\
 ⦿ Hold Mug one GCD after the opener (next usage) then strictly off cooldown after.
 This will align it with other 20 second and 15 second buffs.\
-⦿ It is important for the Suiton prepull to start being prepared at -6 seconds on the countdown and used at -1 second.
+⦿ It is important for the Suiton prepull to start being prepared at -six seconds on the countdown and used at -one second.
 This will not pull the boss early and will allow future mudras to come off cooldown sooner

 ## Basic Rotation